-- 4.01 The original Official Plan for the Township of McDougall was part of a joint Official Plan with the Township of Foley approved on August 17, 1971.
-Together, the two townships formed the Parry Sound District Planning Board. - 4.02 The Parry Sound District Planning Board was expanded in the spring of 1979 to add the Township of Carling and a small portion of the geographic township of Shawanaga. - 4.03 In 1998, Foley Township amalgamated to the south of Parry Sound with Humphrey, Christie, Rosseau and Monteith to form the Township of Seguin.
-On January 1, 2000, the Township of McDougall was restructured to amalgamate the geographic township of Ferguson as part of the new Municipality of McDougall. - 4.04 The Municipality of McDougall is the only municipality in West Parry Sound District outside of the Town of Parry Sound with urban services. - 4.05 The Municipality of McDougall is strategically located adjacent to the Town of Parry Sound and is prime location for new development. - 4.06 The Municipality of McDougall has historically realized a greater level of residential growth than the Town of Parry Sound.
+- 4.014.1 The original Official Plan for the Township of McDougall was part of a joint Official Plan with the Township of Foley approved on August 17, 1971.
+Together, the two townships Townships formed the Parry Sound District Planning Board. - 4.024.2 The Parry Sound District Planning Board was expanded in the spring of 1979 to add the Township of Carling and a small portion of the geographic townshipTownship of Shawanaga. - 4.034.3 In 1998, Foley Township amalgamated to the south of Parry Sound with Humphrey, Christie, Rosseau and Monteith to form the Township of Seguin.
+On January 1, 2000, the Township of McDougall was restructured to amalgamate -the geographic township of Ferguson as part of the new Municipality of McDougall. - 4.4 This Plan replaces the Plan that was approved by Council in 2005, which was last consolidated in May 2015. - 4.044.5 The Municipality of McDougall is the only municipality in West Parry Sound District outside of the Town of Parry Sound with urban services. - 4.054.6 The Municipality of McDougall is strategically located adjacent to the Town of Parry Sound and is prime location for new development. - 4.064.7 The Municipality of McDougall has historically realized a greater level of residential growth than the Town of Parry Sound.
 In the last few years, the Town has experienced a small level of growth primarily related to multi-residential condominiums.
+Demographic growth and change in the Municipality has remained steady and there has been regular and consistent investment in the community as evidenced by building permits and construction values.
+The population of McDougall has held steady from 2006 to the 2016 Census at just over 2,700 full time residents.